Speciality: Ophthalmology

 The Tayside Ophthalmology Rotation is located in Ninewells Hospital but includes a 6 month attachment in Queen Margaret’s Hospital, Dunfermline.
 ST1 and ST2 levels include basic training in ophthalmology, acute ophthalmic problems and development of basic microsurgery as well as intraocular surgery.
 During ST3 to ST7 the trainees develop further skills in cataract surgery and general ophthalmology as well as exposure to subspecialties including vitreo-retinal, medical retina and uveitis, paediatrics, strabismus, oculoplastics, glaucoma and anterior segment.
 Tayside covers a wide geographical area and as such trainees would be expected to attend clinics in Perth, Montrose, Arbroath, and Brechin.

-There are approved ASTOs/ TSCs in vitreo-retinal surgery (Drs Ellis and Cormack), paediatrics (Drs George and Sutherland), ocular motility (Drs George and MacEwen), Medical Retina/ Uveitis (Drs Johnstone and Vallance), and Glaucoma (Drs Cobb and Sanders).
+There are approved ASTOs/ TSCs in vitreo-retinal surgery, paediatrics, ocular motility, Medical Retina/ Uveitis, and Glaucoma.
 If an ASTO/ TSC is not covered within region then trainees have the opportunity to approve ASTOs outwith the region.
-Most trainees undertake a Fellowship in their chosen subspecialty before taking up a consultant post.
+Scotland is one region and the new curriculum with the level 4 requirements is being looked at.

 Ninewells Hospital, Dundee, Perth Royal Infirmary, Queen Margaret Hospital, Dunfermline, Stracathro Hospital, Angus, Arbroath Infirmary, Angus, Sunnyside Hospital, Montrose